why Exxon Mobil Corporation [XOM] is a Good Choice for Investors After New Price Target of $71.38

 How has XOM stock performed recently?

-Exxon Mobil Corporation [XOM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.71.
-With this latest performance, XOM shares dropped by -4.49% in over the last four-week period, additionally plugging by 4.93% over the last 6 months – not to mention a rise of 50.09% in the past year of trading.
+Exxon Mobil Corporation [XOM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.72.
+With this latest performance, XOM shares dropped by -7.18% in over the last four-week period, additionally sinking by -1.81% over the last 6 months – not to mention a rise of 56.94% in the past year of trading.

 Exxon Mobil Corporation [XOM]: Deeper insight into the fundamentals